Format Strings and Numbers in Python: format()

 # 12340000000000000.000000

-If you prefer scientific notation consistently, use e
+If you prefer scientific notation consistently, use e or E as detailed below.

 As demonstrated above, six decimal places are used by default.
-To specify the number of decimal places (precision), use .[number of digits]f
+To specify the number of decimal places (precision), use .[number of digits]f.

 print('{:.2f}'.format(123.456))